Compare 2023 New York Medicare Advantage Plans

 Select Your County

-The Medicare Giveback Benefit is a Part B premium rebate provided by some Medicare Advantage plans in New York.
-If you enroll in a Medicare Advantage plan with this benefit, some or all of your monthly premium will be covered by the plan carrier.
+The Medicare Giveback Benefit is a Part B premium reduction rebate provided by some Medicare Advantage plans in some areas of New York.
+If you enroll in a Medicare Advantage plan with this benefit, some or all your monthly Part B premium will be covered by the plan carrier.
 The standard Part B monthly premium in 2023 is $164.90.
 The plan carrier will reduce this cost by “giving back” towards your Part B premium amount.
-The Part B Giveback will be credited monthly to your Social Security check.
+The Part B Giveback is generally credited monthly to your Social Security checks.